kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-my-credentials.md

 ## Callback Response

-The response is an object reflecting the credentials for the provided authentication strategy.
+Returns an object with the credentials for the provided authentication strategy.